 "We were not in a position (to pay them).
 We talk about the historic underfunding of the sheriff's office, and that played a large part," Labat said back in August.

-Data over the last five years shows funding for the Fulton County Sheriff's Office and Jail has increased by 66%, with $184 million budgeted for this year alone.
+It's important to note that data over the last five years shows funding for the Fulton County Sheriff's Office and Jail has increased by 66%, with $184 million budgeted for this year alone, according to data provided by Fulton County back in May during a presentation to the Jail Subcommittee from Pitts.